-"It started with the classic, unforgettable image of Sharon Stone and her kryptonite muff next to a picture of Rayner in silky stockings".
+"It started with the classic, unforgettable image of Sharon Stone and her kryptonite muff next to a picture of Rayner in silky stockings."
 (Article 66, Long, 2022)

-In extract 6, "vulgar cracks" from male colleagues towards "attractive" women working in UK politics are normalised.
-An embodied elicitation of upper class/elite "boarding school" masculinised desire is infantilised and ridiculed ("they're still at boarding school").
-In addition, heterosexually desirable, feminine bodies become an "asset" (extract 7) to be weaponised against elite men's uncontrollably hyper-sexualised, infantile minds.
-Such parodying can be read as subversive and empowering (Rickett & Roman, 2013).
-However, it also justifies sexual harassment in the workplace since infantilised, upper-class men do not fall under adult standards of appropriate behaviour and "attractive" women, as provocateurs, should expect to be subjected to it (Rubchak, 2009).
+In Extract 7, "vulgar cracks" from male colleagues towards "attractive" women working in U.K. politics are normalised, and an embodied elicitation of upper class/elite "boarding school" masculinised desire is infantilised and ridiculed ("they're still at boarding school").
+In addition, heterosexually desirable feminine bodies become "assets"

+(Extract 7) to be weaponised against elite men's uncontrollably hyper-sexualised, infantile minds.
+Such parodying can be read as subversive and empowering (Rickett & Roman, 2013); however, it also justifies sexual harassment in the workplace since infantilised, upper-class men don't fall under adult standards of appropriate behaviour, and "attractive" women, as provocateurs, should expect to be subjected to it (Rubchak, 2009).

-A nod to a "political correctness gone mad" narrative (extract 7 - "I am a woman and allowed to say that") legitimises the narrow focus on Rayner's body which becomes hypersexualised and devalued.
-Her black tights become "Silky stockings" (extract 7) enclosing a "kryptonite muff" (extract 8) - "muff" being a vulgar U.K. slang euphemism for a woman's pubic area, while "kryptonite" is a term that has been recently repurposed as a metaphor for women who "sap" the power of successful male politicians.
+A nod to a political-correctness-gone-mad narrative (Extract 7: "I'm female, and allowed to say that") legitimises the narrow focus on Rayner's body, which becomes hyper-sexualised and devalued.
+Her black tights become "silky stockings" (Extract 8) enclosing a "kryptonite muff" (Extract 8)-"muff" being a vulgar U.K. slang euphemism for a woman's pelvic area, while "kryptonite" is a term that has been recently repurposed as a metaphor for women who "sap" the power of successful male politicians.
 For instance, research has found that strong, intelligent women were positioned as Obama's kryptonite in the reporting of the former US president (Thornton, 2010).
-As such, via the deployment of such terms, feminised power over weakened elite, male politicians being both bestowed and delegitimised via a highly eroticised and degrading heterosexual male gaze.
+As such, via the deployment of such terms, we see feminised power over weakened, elite male politicians being both bestowed and delegitimised via a highly eroticised and degrading heterosexual male gaze.

-In addition, as shown in the extract below, interesting discursive features also make plausible that Rayner is a possible danger to both the masculinised power system embedded in the traditional, elite British ruling classes (Reeves & Friedman, 2024) and traditional White bourgeois standards of femininity (Ringrose & Walkerdine, 2008).
+In addition, as illustrated in the extract below, interesting discursive features also make plausible that Rayner is a potential danger to both the masculinised power system embedded in the traditional British ruling classes (Reeves & Friedman, 2024) and to traditional, White, bourgeois standards of femininity (Ringrose & Walkerdine, 2008).

-"In addition to the original Conservative MP who spoke to the newspaper, three other MPs alleged that it was Mrs Rayner herself who joked about her "tactic" during a night on the Commons terrace.
-The Mail on Sunday has spoken to four MPs, who all gave the same account of what she said, including the use of a startling slang colloquialism".
-(Article 15, Hodges, 2022).
+"In addition to the original Conservative MP who spoke to the newspaper, three other MPs alleged that it was Mrs Rayner herself who joked about her 'tactic' during a night on the Commons terrace.
+The Mail on Sunday has spoken to four MPs, who all gave the same account of what she said, including the use of a startling slang colloquialism."
+(Article 15, Hodges, 2022)

-"Now, it transpires that about a week later on the booze-fuelled terrace of the Commons, Rayner was seen by at least four MPs joking about her "Sharon Stone" ploy to disarm the PM.
+"Now, it transpires that about a week later on the booze-fuelled terrace of the Commons, Rayner was seen by at least four MPs joking about her 'Sharon Stone' ploy to disarm the PM.
 Could it be that she had read my article and was enjoying being portrayed as a sexy politician and compared with a Hollywood star?"
 (Article 61, Owen & Hodges, 2022)

-"Talking in such crude terms ... they cannot be repeated in a family newspaper".
+"Talking in such crude terms ... they cannot be repeated in a family newspaper."
 (Article 61, Platell, 2022, p.19)

-"Three other MPs who were part of the group on the House of Commons terrace, one of them a woman, have come forward to corroborate the account of Angela Rayner's remarks".
-(Article 52, Hughes, 2022).
+"Three other MPs who were part of the group on the House of Commons terrace, one of them a woman, have come forward to corroborate the account of Angela Rayner's remarks."
+(Article 52, Hughes, 2022)

-Here, a coded appeal Others Rayner's language (extract 11, "cannot be repeated in a family newspaper") as unfit for consumption by the everyday working-class family reader of Mail on Sunday.
-Furthermore, consensus building (Potter, 1996) legitimises the claims about Rayner's supposed use of "crude" (extract 11), and "startling" "slang colloquialism" (extract 9) via reference to multiple sources ("at least four MPs"- extract 10; "three other MPs" extract 9).
+Here, a coded appeal others Rayner's language (Extract 11: "cannot be repeated in a family newspaper") as unfit for consumption by the everyday working-class-family reader of the Mail on Sunday.
+Furthermore, consensus building (Potter, 1996) legitimises the claims via reference to multiple sources-"at least four MPs" (Extract 10), "three other MPs" (Extract 9)-that recount her supposed use of "crude" (Extract 11) and "startling slang colloquialism" (Extract 9).